nhoyle-unsw/learn-encryption-with-python/docs/Modular-arithmetic.md

 Here is a naive implementation of finding the mod inverse of a number, it uses the method above where it keeps searching until it fonds a 1 - OR it gives up if it doesn't find anything:
 **Source code:** [Source code at GitHub](https://github.com/nhoyle-unsw/learn-encryption-with-python/blob/main/modulus.py#L29)

+{% include_relative python-online.md %}

-Here is an example of how to run the code:
+Here is an example of how to run the code yourself:

 ```
 $ python rsa_demo.py modinv -a 3 -m 7